Dwelling house including a secondary dwelling

 A dwelling (including a secondary dwelling) is rated the same as standard dwelling, sharing the same bins and connections such as electricity, water, sewer (where applicable).

 A secondary dwelling (commonly referred to as a granny flat) is purely an extension of a dwelling house use (whether attached or detached).
-As such, it is subordinate to the primary dwelling, and cannot be separately sold.
+As such, it is subordinate to the primary dwelling and cannot be separately sold.

 Renting a secondary dwelling - changes in 2022

 This amendment removes the restriction of how members of a household live together.
-This reognises that the relationship of occupants in a dwelling and how they interact with one another should not be considered in a planning assessment of how land is used.
+This recognises that the relationship of occupants in a dwelling and how they interact with one another should not be considered in a planning assessment of how land is used.

 For more information, please refer to the State website FAQ's.